-My Family have long been involved in the exploration and discovery of the unusual, and often undefined metrics that make for a truly impactful investment.
-Now for the first time ever I am taking you behind the scences to experience a living Impact model and how this may offer inspiration to ripple out into the world you live in.
+My Family have long been involved in the exploration and discovery of the unusual, and often undefined metrics that make for a truly impactful transformation.
+Now for the first time ever I am taking you behind the scences to experience a living model and how this may offer inspiration to ripple out into the world you live in.

 This is a once in a lifetime journey into the possibility of starting a restoration movement for the planet and humanity.

-This journey is a gathering of like-minded people who are seeking new ways of living and thinking about deploying time and energy in a way that will change your life personally and the lives of many others.
+This journey is a gathering of like-minded healers who are seeking new ways of living and thinking about deploying time and energy in a way that will change your life personally and the lives of many others.